sadikbaba/ai-developer-roadmap/README.md

 * Write Python confidently
 * Understand common data structures and algorithms
 * Solve beginner and intermediate programming problems
-* Understand the mathematical foundations needed for machine learning
+* Understand the mathematics needed for machine learning
-* Use Git and GitHub professionally
+* Work with data using NumPy and Pandas
-* Work comfortably with data using NumPy and Pandas
+* Use Git and GitHub comfortably

 ⸻